NaumVik/NaumVik/README.md

 ## Facts about me: 💞️
 - Performance QA engineer
 - use Java, but don't forget about Python
-- great self-learner and not going to stop in it
+- great self-learner and not going to stop

 ## How to reach me: 📫
 - linkedIn - https://www.linkedin.com/in/naumenkaviktoryia/